tendermint/spec/rust-spec/lightclient/verification/verification_001_published.md

   [**[TMBC-VAL-CONTAINS-CORR.1]**][TMBC-VAL-CONTAINS-CORR-link] and
   [**[TMBC-VAL-COMMIT.1]**][TMBC-VAL-COMMIT-link] under
   the assumption [**[TMBC-FM-2THIRDS.1]**][TMBC-FM-2THIRDS-link]
-- Only if `ValidAndVerified` returns with `OK`, the state of a light block is set to *StateVerified*.
+- Only if `ValidAndVerified` returns with `SUCCESS`, the state of a light block is set to *StateVerified*.

 #### Argument for [**[LCV-DIST-LIVE.1]**](#lcv-dist-life)